-I’ve lived my life not really belonging anywhere, but always clinging to somewhere, or someone, somehow, waiting for that elusive someday, when it all finally makes sense.
-But I’m coming to the conclusion that I will never quite make sense, and ‘it’ [life and living] may never make sense, but still I go on and live it anyway, because I’m a mum, and I have no choice but to make the best of the gifts in life that I’ve been given.
+I’ve lived my life not really belonging anywhere, but always clinging to somewhere, or someone, somehow, waiting for that elusive someday when it all finally makes sense.
+But I’m coming to the conclusion that I will never quite make sense, and ‘it’ [life and living] may never make sense, but still I go on and live it anyway, mainly because I’m a mum, so I have no choice but to make the best of the gifts in life that I’ve been given.

 I’m a dreamer, a thinker, but importantly also a doer.
-I’m a strange mix of formidable and frightened, freakish and fantastic and fabulously shiny, except for the days when I’m shit.
-I breathe through those, sitting them out and feeling them blowing through like passing weather storms.
+I’m a strange mix of formidable and frightened, freakish and fantastic and fabulously shiny, except for the days when I feel shit.
+I breathe through those, sitting them out and feeling them blowing through, like passing weather storms.

 I know the lows and crisis points are getting shorter and shorter these days.
 Yeah, the mood swings are still erratic, but the lows are not as low, and for not as long.

 I am mentally ill.
 Have I not told you that yet?
 Truth.
 I’m broken and bruised and in bits.
 Truth.
 Life and living terrify me, and so do people.
 Why?…….Because people can hurt you OR they can heal you, and no wise sage ever gave me the hand book to work out which type of human is which.

 I’ve had to learn lessons the hard way- or maybe easy ways to learn have never existed, and that’s just one of the many lies we get told?